 Palibe (Null)

-is a special value that is used to indicate that a variable does not have a value.
+The palibe is used to represent the absence of a value.
+In Duwa, palibe is a special value that is used to indicate that a variable does not have a value.

-It is similar to null
+It is similar to null in other programming languages.

 Examples